 Regularly check and report on adaptation progress based on the established and shared regional metrics identified in Task 1.1.
-Metrics should measure the difference between today's "baseline"-the region's current risk profile and adaptation status-and changes related to adaptation activities.
+Metrics should measure the difference between today's "baseline" the region's current risk profile and adaptation status-and changes related to adaptation activities, or other measures of long-term sustainability.
+Also consider collecting qualitative reports, such as narratives and community feedback.

 Resulting "report cards" should be transparent and understandable (through visually compelling online dashboards) to partners, stakeholders and the public.
 When appropriate, they should suggest ways to increase alignment with the regional vision, such as changes to incentives (Tasks 5.1 and 8.1), funding models (Task 6.2), technical assistance programs (Task 4.2), or the legislative agenda (Task 1.2).

 The State of the Estuary report tracks indicators and trends that measure the San Francisco Estuary's ecological health.
-Likewise, the Delta Stewardship Council's Delta Plan Performance Measures uses several metrics to measure progress and track performance across the coequal goals of a reliable water supply for California and a healthy Delta ecosystem.
+Likewise, the Delta Stewardship Council's Delta Plan Performance Measures uses several metrics to measure, progress, and track performance across the coequal goals of a reliable water supply for California and a healthy Delta ecosystem.
 It uses an easy-to-access, graphics-rich online interface to illustrate performance measure information and data to ensure transparency around the Delta Plan's goals and performance measures.
 This website and the metrics it tracks could be a model for how the Bay Area could transparently track its adaptation goals and progress.